The Center for Information, Technology & Society and The Program for Knowledge, Learning & Social Progress

-The CyberTrail our Center travels is one that helps mankind make the best of life in ways that economic market forces neglect.
-So our focus is on furthering K-12 education, fostering innovation, and furthering human values which cannot (or are not) monetized.
+Since 1986, our mission has been to help mankind make the best of life in ways that economic market forces neglect.
+So our focus is on furthering K-12 education and furthering human values which cannot (or are not) monetized.
+These are "public goods" which, like other nonprofit efforts or government efforts, are the root reason for these agents (and their philanthropic and government support)

-Begun as the Program on Information, Technology & Society at MIT, CITS has been a charitable nonprofit since 1986 -- dedicated to improving human communications.
-In 2003-2008, the program returned to MIT via a formal affiliation with the MIT Media Comparative Studies Program with a revised mission focussing on Knowledge, Learning, and Progress.
-(Please see http://cybertrails.org/mit/index.htm )
+Begun as the Program on Information, Technology & Society at MIT, CITS has been a charitable nonprofit since 1986 -- dedicated to improving human communication and learning.
+In 2003-2008, the program returned to MIT via a formal affiliation with the MIT Media Comparative Studies Program with a revised mission focusing on Knowledge, Learning, and Progress.

 To become a member of the Cyberspace Society please click Here, register with "Topica" and join Cyberspace Society (you will receive no spam from Topica).
 The discussion list includes about 100 people talking about things that matter to the future of cyberspace